- The display/graphics driver issue can cause your display calibration to reset after restart in Windows 10.

 It comes with a huge database of drivers for almost everything that is connected to your Windows computer.
 It can also create drivers backups before making changes so that you can roll back to the earlier version if something goes wrong.

 Upon installation, DriverFix will scan your PC for missing and outdated device drivers.
-Select the display driver from the list of option to fix the Color calibration keeps resetting in Windows 10 issue.
+Select the display driver from the list of options to fix the Color calibration that keeps resetting in Windows 10 issue.

 Key features of DriverFix: